 Ripon College Cuddesdon is committed to responding to the ecological and climate crises that our world is facing.
 Since 2021, Cuddesdon has been an EcoCollege through the A Rocha EcoChurch scheme, and we are the first Silver award status among the theological colleges and institutes.
 We hope that all who live, work and visit are drawn into a wider understanding of God’s love for and sustaining of creation, as well as the responsibility of human beings to join in the mission of God in creation.

-As expressed in the video, the ecological journey is not done at Cuddesdon.
+As expressed in the video, the ecological journey at Cuddesdon is not complete.
 We continue to make progress in the A Rocha EcoChurch scheme, and we are undertaking wider initiatives as well.
 For example,

 - We continue to draw attention in our worship and our teaching to the ecological crisis through our prayers, special services (including Rogation and worship in our Forest Church), integration of ecological concerns into our teaching modules (e.g. climate change as the case study in Christian Ethics), and one module specifically on Environmental Theology in our partnership with CRES (Christian Rural and Environmental Studies);